o-t-w/blog/src/content/blog/how-to-gif-2025.md

 <div>158 KB</div> -->
 </div>

 GIF, PNG, WebP, AVIF and JPEG-XL support both still and animated images.
-If I were an FFmpeg expert, its likely I could have reduced the size of the GIF and PNG files somewhat, but you get the idea.
+Were I an FFmpeg expert, its likely I could have reduced the size of the GIF and PNG files somewhat, but you get the idea.
 GIF and PNG are legacy formats and WebP has been superseded by AVIF.

 ### AVIF

+AVIF (AV1 Image File Format) was created by the Alliance for Open Media (AOM), a group that includes Google, Apple, Microsoft, Netflix, Meta, Zoom, Amazon, Adobe and Intel.
+AVIF is based on the AV1 video codec.

+The AOM [website](https://aomedia.org/specifications/avif/) describes the features of the image format:

+> “AVIF supports both lossless and lossy compression, as well as high dynamic range (HDR), wide color gamut (WCG), transparency, and animation, offering flexibility and versatility.”

+While animated AVIF has been supported in all browsers for several years, the format can suffer from frame rate performance issues in Safari.

 ### JPEG-XL